Germoe/hit-predictor/project_report.md

 ## 6.1 Dimensionality Reduction (PCA)

 As shown in the inferential statistics section, there are a few features that show correlations with each other that weren't immediately removed as this could've led to loss of valuable information.
-Dimensionality Reduction allows us to distill these features to their intrinsic dimensions (source).
-This is certainly not a cure-all method but can help dealing with situations in which we believe a feature has relevance to some extent but shows some collinearity as in our case (source).
+Dimensionality Reduction allows us to distill these features to their intrinsic dimensions.
+This is certainly not a cure-all method but can help dealing with situations in which we believe a feature has relevance to some extent but shows some collinearity as in our case.

 For this project we're using one of the most popular methods called Principal Component Analysis (PCA).
 One pretty significant catch of this method is that due to the transformations performed we're losing the interpretability of the model.
 This is quite significant for a lot of use-cases as that allows us to learn directly from models.
 In a future iteration I might consider removing the Dimensionality Reduction to improve understandability.